chainer/chainer/docs/source/performance.rst

 .. note::

-    If you wish, you can manually enable/disable use of cuDNN using ``chainer.config.use_cudnn`` configuration option.
+    If you wish, you can manually disable use of cuDNN using ``chainer.config.use_cudnn`` configuration option.
     See :doc:`reference/configuration` for details.

 Using CPU